 What we stock

 We have formed a relationship with a European manufacturer of Electric Poultry Fencing and we hope to grow this relationship as time progresses.
 Our mesh is of the highest quality and comes from the continent that invented wolves, foxes and badgers.
-We stock Electric poultry Fencing in two lengths – 25m and 50m rolls.
-For more information please head across to our shopping cart.
+We stock Electric poultry Fencing in two lengths – 25m rolls and 50m rolls.
+For more information about electric poultry fences – CLICK HERE.